All Episodes

 All right, glad you're with us now.

-Uh FBI agents who are either fired or demoted or quit as a result of all of the all of the controversies that have taken place and the abuse of power that has taken place.
+And the president rightly saying that, well, we should be looking at Bruce Orr, Nellie Orr, Bruce's relationship with Christopher Steele, FBI agents who are either fired or demoted or quit as a result of all of the controversies that have taken place and the abuse of power that has taken place.

-Uh how is it that all of this starts at Hillary Clinton getting a free pass and certain FBI agents decide they want her to remain in the race, so they exonerate her, knowing that she was guilty of many crimes.
+How is it that all of this starts with Hillary Clinton getting a free pass and certain FBI agents decide they want her to remain in the race, so they exonerate her, knowing that she was guilty of many crimes?

-Well, that then allows her to move forward, take her money, the DNC money she's controlling, funnel that money through a law firm to fusion GPS and not research firm to hire Christopher Steele, who then gets his Russian sources to give him lies about Donald Trump.
+Well, that then allows her to move forward, take her money, the DNC money she's controlling, funnel that money through a law firm to Fusion GPS, an op research firm, to hire Christopher Steele, who then gets his Russian sources to give him lies about Donald Trump.

 And then, of course, all of those lies are disseminated to the American people.

-The one thing that all these people have in common, if you're talking about Paige and Strzok and McCabe and and Bruce Orr and Christopher Steele is that they all hate Donald Trump.
+The one thing that all these people have in common, if you're talking about Paige and Strzok and McCabe and Bruce Orr and Christopher Steele, is that they all hate Donald Trump.

 That was the one thing they share in common.